roidelapluie/puppet-lint-no_file_path_attribute-check/README.md

     }

-There is nothing technically wrong with the first form but I'd rather know what the resource type is, and what it manages, without having to read further in to the resouece.
+There is nothing technically wrong with the first form but I'd rather know what the resource type is, and what it manages, without having to read further in to the resource.
 Oddly I have no issues with `exec` resources with `command` attributes being [written in this style](http://www.puppetcookbook.com/posts/nicer-exec-names.html).